-Due to the constraints of the EDGAR system, the performance graph (in a line graph format) has been omitted.
-The following table has been provided to take its place in the EDGAR filing.
+Five Year Total Shareholder Return Graph.
 The following table compares the yearly percentage change in the cumulative total shareholder return assuming reinvestment of dividends, if any, of (i) the Company, (ii) a composite index ("Peer Group") comprised of a peer group of entities from two distinct industries which represent the Company's two primary lines of business (Chemical and Climate Control), and (iii) the New York Stock Exchange Market Value Index ("Broad Market").
-The table set forth below covers the period from year-end 1992 through year-end 1997.
+The table set forth below covers the period from year-end 1994 through year-end 1999.